What is robotic accounting and finance?

 This is where things get difficult and real finance transformation work comes in to play.
 The hardest part of making a successful robotic accounting project is rolling it out at scale.
 Saving a few minutes of one worker’s day is great, but unless you uniformly roll out the work to an entire group, the financial benefits will fall short.

 That’s why you have to standardize the work of the entire scope in play first.
 Accounts payable worker A being analyzed most likely doesn’t copy and paste screen or fields in the same order as Accounts Payable Worker B. And who knows how Worker C does things.
 You must implement work standardization for the entire group at the same time as you’re implementing the robots.

-Hire an RPA vendor to implement – or do it yourself if you have the time
+Hire an RPA Vendor to Implement – or Do it Yourself

-RPA software is new and hot.
+RPA in finance and accounting is new and hot.
 But it is hot for a reason – it is not going away.
 If you can’t beat them, join them.
-Personally, we suggest that everyone get their hands on the Community Version of UiPath just to test it out and understand it.
+Personally, we suggest that everyone get their hands on the Community Version of UiPath just to test it out in their finance operations and understand it.
 Like all new software, it has a bit of a learning curve but you can cut it short by watching some training videos on Youtube.
 Or even better, take an RPA certification class to get a leg up on your resume.

-Now, remember, simply understanding a software application doesn’t mean you’ll be able to use it at scale without doing some serious scoped up analysis.
-If you don’t have change management experience, lean process improvement experience, or some type of other operations consulting work in your background, don’t bite off more than you can chew.
+Now, remember, simply understanding a software application doesn’t mean you’ll be able to use it at scale across your finance operations without doing some serious scoped up analysis.
+If you don’t have change management experience, lean process improvement experience, or some type of other operations consulting work in finance and accouning, don’t bite off more than you can chew.
 Better call in the pros to help.

 At the same time though, not all RPA vendors and consulting companies are created equally.